On this page

 Ineligible

-- There may also be impacts on other species of susceptible aquatic animals.
+Note: there may be impacts on other species of susceptible aquatic animals.
 For more information on Canada's disease status see the Status of regulated aquatic animal reportable diseases and Status of regulated aquatic animal immediately notifiable diseases

 Pre-export approvals by the competent authority of the importing country

-Import permit
+Import quarantine permit

-For consignments containing any live species of aquatic animals, except Pacific Oyster (Crassostrea gigas), it is the importer's and exporter's responsibility to obtain a valid import licence or permit issued by the Vietnamese Authorities prior to import.
+In addition to a specialised import permit, for consignments of all live species, it is the importer's and exporter's responsibility to obtain a valid import quarantine licence or permit issued by the Vietnamese Department of Animal Health and Production (DAHP) under the Ministry of Agriculture and Environment (MAE) prior to export.

 Establishments